 By the next afternoon, however, I was back at Santa Justa, putting my bag on the conveyer belt to be x-rayed – security is pretty tight on the AVE network – and boarding the train for Madrid.

 During the journey between Seville and Madrid, it was really striking how little of the country between the capital and the third-largest city in Spain is built on at all.
-I was jolted back into urban life by the appearance of the odd factory, swiftly followed by rows of red-brick apartment blocks on higher ground up ahead, heralding our arrival at Atocha station in Madrid, two and a half hours after leaving Seville.
+I was jolted back into urban life by the appearance of the odd factory, swiftly followed by rows of red-brick apartment blocks on higher ground up ahead, that heralded our arrival at Atocha station in Madrid, two and a half hours after leaving Seville.

 While the terminal for AVE trains, designed by Rafael Moneo, was built for the new route in 1992, the original brick and ironwork structure, dating back to the end of the 19th century, has been turned into a vast hothouse with towering palms, tropical plants and pools full of terrapins where the platforms once were.
 It is not unusual for travellers to get so absorbed watching the creatures paddling around that they completely forget to catch their trains.